-- $1. \qquad \text{What percentage of customer complaints / consumer cases are pending as on the end of financial year.}$ - The percentage of customer complaints pending as on the end of financial year is 3.75%. - 2.
+- 1. What percentage of customer complaints /consumer cases are pending as on the end of financial year. - The percentage of customer complaints pending as on the end of financial year is 2.55%. - 2.
 Does the company display product information on the product label, over and above what is mandated as per local laws?
-Yes/No/N.A. /Remarks (additional information) - No. The company has been displaying product information on product label per the local law mandate. - 3.
-Is there any case filed by any stakeholder against the company regarding unfair trade practices, irresponsible advertising and/or anti-competitive behaviour during the last five years and pending as on end of financial year?
-If so, provide details thereof, in about 50 words or so.
+Yes/No/N.A. /Remarks (additional information) - No. The company has been displaying product information on product label per the local law mandate.